elamont174/ey-up-me-pup/TESTING.md

 | Edit a review page | Edit a review           | Entering a review/rating and pressing submit will update review needing edited                                                                                                                                                                            | PASS      |                                                                                                                                            |

 ## Bugs
+- Initially there were going to be multiple reviews for one location and I based the slug off of the location name.
+I later realised that thiswould mean that there could be identical slugs which would cause major problems.
+I changed the concept so that there was one central staff review that the slug could be based on and then multiple reviews could be added to this central post.
+At first I thought to fix this by having a 'review tagline' which the slug would be based on but further developed this idea.
+- When adding the 'edit' feature I initially tried using JavaScript to populate the text-box with the initial comment and then update it.
+I then changed this to use Views instead.
+- When adding Summernote to the review function, initially it was not showing up at all.
+After changing the Debug setting it then worked.

 ## Code validators
 ### HTML